-Spring Breakaway (formerly known as Destination: Service) is a program that allows students to spend their spring break in different communities and perform service while having an unforgettable experience.
+Spring Breakaway (formerly known as Destination: Service) is a program that allows students to spend their spring break in different communities while having an unforgettable service-learning experience.
 Spring Breakaway is sponsored by the offices of Civic Engagement, Diversity Education, and Spiritual & Religious Life.
-Each year our trips involve service, adventure, learning, and fun all wrapped up in one.
+Each year our trips involve service, adventure, learning, and fun - all wrapped up in one.

 This program allows students to deeply engage with complex topics such as social issues and problems, spiritual exploration, social justice, and diversity education.
-Students return from these trips praising the experience of seeing the world through the eyes of those in different circumstances and the great pleasure found in knowing they made a difference!
+Students return from these trips praising the experience of seeing the world through the eyes of those in different circumstances and learning how to be a better ally and social advocate.